acyrus/Maven-Toys-Analysis/README.md

   s.sale_date;
  ```

-10. What are number units of each product sold each month?
+10. For each store, what is the amount of each product sold monthly?
 ```
 CREATE TEMPORARY TABLE UnitsSoldMonthlyYearly
  SELECT